Quasi-compact group schemes, Hopf sheaves, and their representations: Introduction

 \section{Introduction}

-Roughly speaking, given a certain family of objects $\mathcal R$ (the ``representable objects'') and a fixed basic monoidal category $\mathcal V$, a ``representation theory'' consists in the association to an element $r \in \mathcal R$, of a pair $\bigl(\operatorname{Rep}(r),\, U:\operatorname{Rep}(r) \to \mathcal V\bigr)$, where $\operatorname{Rep}(r)$ is a monoidal category and $U$ a monoidal functor (the \emph{forgetful functor}) --- eventually with certain additional properties depending on the situation under consideration.
-One aspires to ``reconstruct'' each $r \in \mathcal R$ in terms of the corresponding pair $\bigl(\operatorname{Rep}(r), U\bigr)$, and also to describe intrinsically all the pairs that are ``the representation theory of $r$'' for some $r$.
-For example, a representation theory has been developed for the objects of the following categories: categories of groups with additional structures (abstract, topological, Lie, affine algebraic); of general algebras; of Lie algebras, etc. The so-called \emph{Tannaka Duality} deals with two key problems of this line of thought and it is generally presented as an answer to the two following questions (see \cite{kn:joyalstreet}, \cite{kn:formaltan} or \cite{kn:streetbook} for a more precise formulation):
+Roughly speaking, given a certain family of objects $\mathcal R$ (the ``representable objects'') and a fixed basic monoidal category $\mathcal C$, a ``representation theory'' consists in the association to an element $r \in \mathcal R$, of a pair $\bigl(\operatorname{Rep}(r),\, U:\operatorname{Rep}(r) \to \mathcal C\bigr)$, where $\operatorname{Rep}(r)$ is a monoidal category --- the \emph{category of representations} of $r$ ---, and $U$ a monoidal functor (the \emph{forgetful functor}) --- eventually with certain additional properties depending on the situation under consideration.
+One aspires to ``reconstruct'' each $r \in \mathcal R$ in terms of the corresponding pair $\bigl(\operatorname{Rep}(r), U\bigr)$, and also to describe intrinsically all the pairs $(\mathcal D, U:\mathcal D \to \mathcal C)$ that are equivalent to pairs of the above form for some $r$.
+For example, such a platform has been developed within the following frameworks: categories of groups (abstract, topological, Lie, affine algebraic, differential); of general algebras; of Lie algebras, Hopf algebras.
+In this context the notion of \emph{Tannaka Duality} is generally presented as an answer to the following questions (see \cite{kn:joyalstreet}, \cite{kn:formaltan} or \cite{kn:streetbook} for a precise formulation):

-\emph{The Reconstruction Problem:} can a ``representable object'' be described in terms of its category of representations?
+\emph{The Reconstruction Problem:} can a representable object be described in terms of its category of representations?

-\emph{The Recognition Problem:} can a ``category of representations'' be described intrinsically?
+\emph{The Recognition Problem:} can a category of representations be described intrinsically?

 It is worth mentioning that the theory of Tannaka Duality was generalized to a categorical context: the relevant concept of ``tannakian adjunction'' was developed and some of the classical results were generalized and clarified (see \cite{kn:streetbook} and \cite{kn:joyalstreet}).